Skip to content

 The above is only a partial list.
 You may find much more information, including related records about the owner(s).

-Sources of Property Records in Virginia
+Types of Property Records in Virginia

 In Virginia, there exist many different types of property records.
 Some records perform a function such as deeds transfer ownership.
 Other types, like appraisals and building permits, contain information that verifies value or provides approval for renovations.
 Some of the most common types of property records include: